Brasov City Guide: top things to do & places to visit

 This popular attraction is usually visited on half-day trips: a short walk in the forest, climbing the canyon, and then back.

-You can also go on a trip horse riding in Transylvania over the hills - beautiful and picturesque for both beginners and experienced riders!
+You can also go horse riding in Transylvania over the hills.

 If you’re a fan of winter sports then Poiana Brasov is a good place for you with the largest ski domain in the country!
 You may want to check our guide for skiing in Romania.